isabhinav/HREngagement/README.md

 - Split the data into its numerical subsets for applying correlation analysis.

 ## Data Analysis
-Focused on the summary table, visual techniques such as density plots, boxplots, heatmaps, and correlation analysis.
+Ssummary tables, visual techniques such as density plots, boxplots, heatmaps, and correlation analysis can be used to meaningfully explore such datasets.
 Below are a few observations from the analysis.

 ##### _Summary Table_